Ford, Dow to explore carbon fiber use in vehicles

 Using carbon fiber in lieu of conventional steel can lower the weight of a vehicle component by up to 50 percent, according to the U.S. Department of Energy.
 Cutting a car’s weight by 10 percent can improve fuel economy by as much as 8 percent.

 Carbon fiber, already used in racing cars and products like hockey sticks, is not new to the auto industry.
-BMW, for example, uses the material in its M3 coupe.
+BMW (BMWG.DE), for example, uses the material in its M3 coupe.

 Yet carbon fiber’s high cost has blocked its wide-scale use.
 Industry experts say one way to lower the overall cost of carbon fiber is to find cheaper ways of preparing those materials.